openvinotoolkit/openvino/samples/cpp/ngraph_function_creation_sample/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, creates a model using the [nGraph function feature](../../../docs/nGraph_DG/build_function.md) and passed weights file, loads the model and digit images to the Inference Engine plugin, performs synchronous inference and processes output data to standard output stream.
+At startup, the sample application does the following:
+- Reads command line parameters
+- [Build a Model](../../../docs/OV_Runtime_UG/model_representation.md) and passed weights file
+- Loads the model and input data to the Inference Engine plugin
+- Performs synchronous inference and processes output data, logging each step in a standard output stream

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.